-No Item Criteria Y N N/A If no, Action Required

-13.1 burglary/theft examples Inadequate security?
+No Item Criteria Υ N N/A If no, Action Required (to be placed in Confirm) 13.4 Burglary/theft examples Inadequate security?
 Are roofs/skylights accessible?
 Is there visible portable equipment?

-s Is any fencing damaged?
+Is any fencing damaged?
 Is there any sign of forced entry at doors / windows?

-13.5 Water/Storm Are there any blocked/overgrown drains/gutters?
+13.5 Water / Storm Are there any blocked/overgrown drains/gutters?
 Are there any damaged drain pipes?
 Are there puddles on ground around drain pipe?
 Is there water stains / mould growth on buildings?
 Is there any overhanging trees?

-3.6 Other exampl es Are there signs of vandalism / graffiti?
+13.6 Other examples Are there signs of vandalism / graffiti?
 Is there vehicle impact - parking too close to buildings?
 Is there machinery maintenance required?

-general wear and tear?
+General wear and tear?

-3.7 Tree location / condition relevant to: Car Parks

-Playgrounds

-BBQs / Picnic areas

-Property / Buildings

-Power lines